Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Preliminaries

-where $(y,s)$ and $(x,t)$ are related by:
+where $(\xi,s)$ and $(x,t)$ are related by

-The evolution system for the function $(y,s)\mapsto v(y,s)$ reads:
+The evolution system for the function $(\xi,s)\mapsto v(\xi,s)$ reads

-Let us consider a function $(y,s)\mapsto \psi(y,s)$ such that, for every nonnegative quantity $s$, the function $y\mapsto \psi(y,s)$ belongs to $W^{2,1}(\rr,\rr)$.
-As in \cite{GallayJoly_globStabDampedWaveBistable_2009}, we are going to consider the natural analogues for the travelling frame of the two functionals considered above in a standing frame (again, they are obtained by considering the scalar product of system \cref{hyp_syst_tf} either with $v_s$ or with $v$ and integrating with respect to time).
-Their time derivatives read
+Let us introduce a function $(\xi,s)\mapsto \psi(\xi,s)$ such that, for every nonnegative quantity $s$, the function $\xi\mapsto \psi(\xi,s)$ belongs to $W^{2,1}(\rr,\rr)$ and its time derivative $\xi\mapsto \psi_s(\xi,s)$ is defined and belongs to $L^1(\rr,\rr)$.
+As in \cite{GallayJoly_globStabDampedWaveBistable_2009}, the natural analogues for the travelling frame of the two functionals considered above in a standing frame will now be introduced; again, they are obtained by taking the scalar product of system \cref{hyp_syst_tf} either with $v_s$ or with $v$ and integrating this scalar product with respect to space.
+The time derivatives of the resulting functionals read:

 and